 Mark McCrady is working diligently to cull these old obits from newspapers at the Indiana State Library, find burial locations and photograph stones, and I am working many hours a day transcribing them.
 Lois Johnson, Johnson County INGENWEB Coordinator, is placing these obits on her site (above) so they can be shared with family.
-[If you don't find the obit you are looking for, she is in the process of uploading them to her website.
-You can ask me for a copy until she has them posted.]

 To all of you who will not post these old obits we send you, F/G has relaxed what they used to say about it and any obit dated before 1922 is in the PUBLIC DOMAIN and there is no copyright on them:

 Can I add a memorial from a newspaper or other 3rd party source?

 Find A Grave does not discourage the legitimate indexing of the deceased through obituaries or other 3rd party accounts.
 Newspapers represent a very good source of information as a public record.
 What we ask is that those who index and memorialize the deceased from newspapers and other 3rd party accounts do so with full respect of copyright, refrain from adding information about living people, and respond generously to the family of the deceased. –

 NOTES - To view the photograph at full resolution and clarity, click on it to see the larger view.